 Technology is a wonderful tool that can be used for many constructive purposes.
-As with any tool, technology could also be used for destructive and negative purposes.
-At Hillel Torah, we embrace the use of technology for higher educational purposes and we are committed to teaching our students how to use technology appropriately and constructively.
+However, as with any tool, it can also be used for destructive and negative purposes.
+At Hillel Torah, we embrace technology for higher educational purposes and are committed to teaching our students how to use technology appropriately and constructively.

-Since much technology use takes place outside of school, we ask our students' parents to partner with us in this approach and take an active role in supervising and guiding their children to use technology in positive, constructive ways.
+Since much technology use takes place outside of school, we ask you and your parents to partner with us and use technology in positive, constructive ways.